stevensona/monod/CONTRIBUTING.md

 First of all, **thank you** for contributing, **you are awesome**!

-Before starting to contribute, you should read, agree, and follow these three
+Before starting, you should read, agree to, and follow these three things:
-points:

 * [How to contribute?](#how-to-contribute)
 * [Pull Request Guidelines](#pull-request-guidelines)